 Stainless steel mechanical polishing is accomplished by utilizing abrasive materials on our specialized rotary equipment.
 This is achieved by using hand-held tools for difficult-to-access or unusually shaped parts.
 We provide automated processes for larger areas depending on the stainless polishing project requirements.

 The complexity of the product affects how labor-intensive the stainless steel polishing process becomes.
-Stainless pipe or stainless tube polishing is less labor intensive than, for example, fittings or an inside angle requiring hand-held tools.
+Polished stainless steel pipe or polished stainless steel tube is less labor intensive than, for example, polishing stainless steel fittings or an inside angle requiring hand-held tools.
 The duration and difficulty of the process determine the cost.

 Stainless steel polishing is not a race against time.
 It is having the experience, equipment, and patience to provide our valued customers with consistent, superior-quality stainless steel polishing services.